AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/customisations/toolbar-topbar.md

     }
 }
 ```
+Once customized, the final output can be seen as follows:

 ![editor_toolbar](imgs/editor_toolbar.png)

-For customizing toolbar on 4.6 you can refer to below example.
+Refer to the below example if customizing the toolbar on AEM Guides 4.6 release, and previous version.

 ```js title = toolbar_customization.js
 const topbarExtend = {